 Why bother to optimize images?
 Let me ask you this; when was the last time you saw a website without any images on it?
 “Never” would be the right answer. 🤷♂️ Images are just too essential.
 And this isn’t even about that cringe-worthy stock photo to go along your “10 online marketing tips” post.
 Images are useful for multiple purposes.
 Think layouts, design element, logos, profile pictures and, yes, blog images too.

-Frankly, you can’t have a website in 2020 without using at least a handful of images on it.
+Frankly, you can’t build a website in 2020 without using at least a handful of images on it.
 That being said, images are not that straightforward to figure out for a website owner.
 Even setting aside the challenges of what images to use and where, there are also issues of displaying those images from a purely technical point of view:

 - How to deliver responsive images across multiple devices?

 - How to make them look great on all those devices?

 - And, most importantly, how to make sure they load in decent time?

 These are the questions we’re answering today.
 Here’s your ultimate guide on how to optimize images for your website and make them look great on all devices:

 Images have been a critical topic for us lately, and that’s because of one of the newer tools in our family – Optimole.